walkacross/learn_cpp_in_30_minutes/10_notes/essentially_understand_Pointers_References_and_Dynamic_Momory_Allocation.md

 ~~~

 ## 3.3 pass-by-reference
+While pass by value is suitable in many cases, it has a couple of limitations.
+First, when passing a large struct or class to a function, pass by value will make a copy of the argument into the function parameter.
+In many cases, this is a needless performance hit, as the original argument would have sufficed.
+Second, when passing arguments by value, the only way to return a value back to the caller is via the function’s return value.
+While this is often suitable, there are cases where it would be more clear and efficient to have the function modify the argument passed in.
+Pass by reference solves both of these issues.

+Pass by reference

 Instead of passing pointers into function, you could also pass references into function, to avoid the clumsy syntax of referencing and dereferencing.
 For example,
 ~~~
 /* Pass-by-reference using reference (TestPassByReference.cpp) */